FOREX-Euro takes breather after rally; Aussie dips

 backstop announced by the major central banks.

-kick off a two-month rally in risk assets unless you see it
+going to kick off a two month rally in risk assets unless you

 AUSSIE DOLLAR SLIPS